Anastasia561/hospital/README.md

 # MediCore - Hospital Management System

-**MediCore** is a full-stack web application designed to streamline and modernize hospital and clinic operations.
+**MediCore** is a web application designed to streamline and modernize hospital and clinic operations.
 It helps patients, doctors, and administrators manage appointments, records, and communication efficiently through a secure and user-friendly interface.

 ---